On maximizing a monotone $k$-submodular function under a knapsack constraint: Introduction

+In this note, we study the maximization problem of a non-negative monotone $k$-submodular function under a knapsack constraint, and give a deterministic $(\frac12-\frac{1}{2e})$-approximation algorithm (see Theorem \ref{thm:main}). {It is an adaption to Sviridenko's $(1-\frac1e)$-approximation algorithm for submodular knapsack maximization \cite{sviridenko2004note}.}

-\paragraph{Related works.} It is well known that the \emph{diminishing return} property characterizes the submodular function.
-This property often appears in practice, and so various problems can be formulated as submodular function maximization.
-Unfortunately, submodular function maximization is known to be NP-hard.
-Therefore, approximation algorithms that can run in polynomial time have been extensively studied for submodular function maximization, some of which consider various constraints.
-One decade ago, Huber and Kolmogorov \cite{huber2012towards} proposed $k$-submodular functions, which express the submodularity on choosing $k$ disjoint sets of elements instead of a single set, and recently become a popular subject of research \cite{gridchyn2013potts,hirai2016k,nguyen2020streaming,soma2019no}.
+\textbf{Related works.} It is well known that the \emph{diminishing return} property characterizes the submodular function.
+This property often appears in practice, and various problems can be formulated as submodular function maximization, {under different constraints}.
+Unfortunately, submodular function maximization is {generally} known to be NP-hard {\cite{feige1998threshold}}.
+Therefore, approximation algorithms that can run in polynomial time have been extensively studied.

+\emph{Submodular knapsack.} {For monotone submodular maximization under a knapsack constraint, Sviridenko \cite{sviridenko2004note} presents a greedy $(1-\frac{1}{e})$-approximation algorithm with $O(n^5)$ queries, which enumerates all feasible sets of size no more than than 3 and then expands each set of size 3 greedily by the marginal density.
+This is the best possible approximation ratio among polynomial-time algorithms.
+Faster algorithms with $(1-\frac{1}{e}-\epsilon)$-approximation exist \cite{ene2019nearly}, but the time is exponential to $\frac{1}{\epsilon}$.
+Yaroslavtsev \emph{et al.} \cite{yaroslavtsev2020bring} presented a Greedy+Max algorithm that is a $\frac12$-approximation with query complexity $O(\tilde Kn)$, where $\tilde K$ is an upper bound on the number of elements in any feasible solution.
+Huang \emph{et al.} \cite{huang2017streaming,huang2021improved} considered this problem in a streaming setting. }